Is a Person a Primary or Secondary Source of Research?

 5. Trials

-Trials are conducted on people to find more about a new topic that maybe is causing or will cause controversial opinions among the population.
+Trials are conducted on people to find out more about a new topic that may be causing or will cause controversial opinions among the population.

 The public opinion vote delivers the message to the government on whether the people favor the new rules or not.